Questions to ask before investment and if it's worth it for your business model.

 Take into consideration the number of tax rate changes and new tax rates.
 Now compound that with the number of possible product taxability changes.
 If you are operating globally, there are specific regulations for the place of supply rules for every country.
 Additionally, you may be close to meeting the different thresholds maintained on a country by country basis.
 At that point, more questions arise – should I be registered for VAT or GST?
 Are there establishment requirements to collect and remit?

 If your company doesn’t have a complex business model, you may wonder if automation will complicate the sales tax process that’s working for you today.
 Although it may seem counterintuitive, that’s the best time to consider implementing a tax automation solution.
 If you wait until you meet a state threshold, expand into new territories, or change your business model, it’s almost too late!
-An investment in tax automation upfront ensures that your business can scale and calculate tax accurately.
+An investment in indirect tax automation upfront ensures that your business can scale and calculate tax accurately.

 Keeping up with various changes by state down to the local levels can be a definite challenge.
 Still, with automation, you have the assurance of accuracy for every invoice, regardless of complexity.